netceteragroup/skele/packages/system/README.md

 To use the feature, the base subsystem must declare an **extension slot**, i.e. to define a way how dependant subsystems are able to provide additional functionality.
-The extension slot gives shape to the provided. **extensions** ususally by providing a mini-dsl used to declare them.
+The extension slot gives shape to the **extensions** usually by providing a mini-dsl.

-A typical usecase for this would be a **router** subsystem; let's examine it.
+A typical usecase for this would be a **router** subsystem that can dispatch on any number of contributed **routes**.
+Let's examine it.

 ```javascript
 import { Subsystem, ExtensionSlot } from '@skele/system'